 The final way to lower humidity in your Leopard gecko’s tank is to replace traditional substrate with tiles or a low-moisture substrate option.

-If your Leopard gecko’s tank is too humid, we hope this article on how to lower humidity in a Leopard Gecko’s tank gave you the information you need to remedy the problem.
+If your Leopard gecko’s tank is too humid, we hope this article on lowering the humidity in a Leopard Gecko’s tank gave you the information you need to remedy the problem.

 Then, consider purchasing a dehumidifier, reducing the water bowl size, removing live plants, turning up the AC in your house, and replacing your substrate with a dry or tile-like flooring option.

 Remember to closely monitor your Leopard gecko’s humidity levels with a high-quality hygrometer and adjust the tank’s humidity when needed to prevent future health problems and illnesses.